-He has been focusing his attention more recently on the fates of terrestrial C in aquatic systems and the role that inland waters have on the global carbon balance (see Cole et al. 2007, below).
+More recently Cole has been working on the fates of terrestrial C in aquatic systems and the role that inland waters have on the global carbon balance (see Cole et al. 2007, Cole 2012, below).
 It turns out that inland waters are quite significant in both the global and regional balances of C both in terms of the storage of organic C in lake and reservoir sediments and in the oxidation of terrestrially derived organic materials.
 These terrestrially derived organic materials also have the potential to subsidize aquatic food webs.

 What Cole wants to know is, are fish, like the pike in the picture, made entirely out of materials that were produced in the water, or made from terrestrial organic matter that washes in from the watershed.
 Dr. Mats Jansson (from Umea Sweden) who took this picture is interested in the same question.
 Unfortunately on that day Mats caught only smaller pike.

-Since 2009, Cole has been the Reviews Editor for Limnology and Oceanography, one of the journals of the American Society of Limnology and Oceanography.
+From 2009-2013, Cole was the Reviews Editor for Limnology and Oceanography, one of the journals of the Association for the Sciences of of Limnology and Oceanography.
 Cole was President of the Association for the Sciences of Limnology and Oceanography (ASLO; www.aslo.org) from 2004-2006.
-In 2010 Cole was elected to the American Academy of Arts and Sciences and in 2011 he was elected a Fellow of the American Geophysical Union (AGU; www.agu.org/) and was elected into the National Academy of Science in 2014 Cole has been an ISI Highly Cited Researcher since 2003..
+In 2010 Cole was elected to the American Academy of Arts and Sciences; in 2011 he was elected a Fellow of the American Geophysical Union (AGU; www.agu.org/) and was elected into the National Academy of Science in 2014 Cole has been an ISI Highly Cited Researcher since 2003..
 Cole has been a Fellow of the American Association for the Advancement for Science (AAAS) since 2001.